 My name is Vincent Lee.
-I’m from Austin, Texas.
+I’m a computer scientist originally from Austin, Texas.

 I studied Computer Science at the University of Texas at Austin, and graduated in 2020 with a B.S. and M.S. in Computer Science.